SinanGabel/Linux-commands/README.md

 # local a command e.g. nodejs
 which nodejs

+# list all files in folder but not folders
+ls -p | grep -v /

+# concatenate the contents of all the files from above and place in file name files-contents.txt
+cat $(ls -p | grep -v /) > files-contents.txt

 # Check if folder exists, if not then create folder
 [ ! -d /path_to_folder/folder ] && mkdir -p /path_to_folder/folder